praveer09/praveer09.github.io/_posts/2016-07-14-java-8-optional-as-a-monad.markdown

 monads for decorating computations with other functionalities like error handling (try-catch), etc.

 ## Summary
-I hope I was able to show how introducing functional programming concepts into your code can increase the clarity and comprehension.
-Writing functional programs may not be immediately intuitive however with practice and learning the functional programming vocabulary you will be able to improve your code.
-Using Monads in your code help you in writing robust code while preserving the declarative coding style.
+I hope I was able to show how using Monads in your code can help you in writing robust code while preserving the declarative coding style.
+I also showed how Java 8's Optional is also a Monad.
+We saw how introducing functional programming concepts into your code can increase the code's clarity and comprehension.
+Writing functional programs may not be immediately intuitive however with practice and learning the functional programming vocabulary you will be able make your code more expressive.

 [CodeSample]: https://github.com/praveer09/optional-as-monad/blob/master/src/main/java/monad/Implementation.java